nguyenanhnhan/Attire/README.md

 # Create a new Theme
 ---

-Obviously, you can create as many layouts and themes as you want.
+Obviously, you can create as many layouts and themes you want, follow me in every step for doing this.

 ## 1. Create the directory